conorhodder/conorhodder.github.io/content/technical/2024-04-02_automating_businesses_with_ai.md

 Now that my proof of concept is there, I will never stop tinkering with it.
 I have proven I could stop now and comfortably live off this, however it is way too much fun to play with.

+# (Some) Tools I Used

+Not all the tools are listed here, because honestly over 5 years I have probably forgot more than I remember.
+However, the final stack looks like:

+- Back-office frontend re-built recently using Loveable
+- Most LLMs are fine-tuned based on models from HuggingFace
+- Hosting on GCP using GKE
+- Languages are a mix of Golang, Javascript & Python depending on the day of the week I wrote it
+- Artifacts are published to `itch.io` and `Google Play Store`